 Why we like it.

 Why wouldn’t we like it?
-It’s nestled between St. Lawrence Market, the Distillery District, the New Regent Park, and the Pan Am Games redevelopment site.
+It’s nestled between St. Lawrence Market, the Distillery District, the New Regent Park, and the new Canary District.
 Corktown’s enchanting residential streets make you feel like you’re in a small village in England.
 Many of the neighbourhood original residents were immigrants from County Cork in Ireland.
 So, now you know how Corktown got it’s name.

 This small neighbourhood is about to pop.
 In the best way possible.